PZI Teacher Archives

 A guided koan meditation with John Tarrant, recorded Sunday May, 2021.
 PZI Zen Online.
 6 minutes.

-Free & Easy Wandering Series: Following the Scent of Grass
+Free & Easy Wandering Series: Following the Scented Grass

 John Tarrant begins with a wild Daoist story from the Zhuangzi, about a giant fish named Kun.
 The freedom is in your own breast and the koan path opens the way.
 Includes meditation segments, music from Michael Wilding, vows from Jordan McConnell & Amaryllis Fletcher, Cantor.
 PZI Zen Online.
 As recorded May 2, 2021.